BongaRoberta/BongaRoberta/README.md

-### Hey ...
+g### Hey ...
 Welcome to my likkle corner 👩‍💻
 My name is Bonga Roberta Mokoena.
 I've apparently been around the sun for quarter of a century - quite impressive huh 😏.
-I am a passionate about QA Engineering with Dev traits in me... based in South Africa - Johannesburg.
+I am a passionate about becoming a QA Engineering ... based in South Africa - Johannesburg.

 🤔 **What I know:**